Bill Granger: Media work

-In 2004, the six part series, Bill's Food, followed Granger for a week.
+In 2004, the six-part series, Bill's Food, followed Granger for a week.
 It was well received in Australia and subsequently screened on BBC2 in the United Kingdom in 2005, drawing an audience of 2 million.
 The series was repeated on BBC1 and was shown in 22 other countries.
 In June 2006, Granger appeared on GMTV to present a week-long barbecue special filmed in the South of France.
 A second series of Bill's Food was aired on various networks.
-In 2009 a seven part television series, Bill’s Holiday, was released featuring Granger’s travels exploring the varying regions and produce of Australia.
+In 2009 a seven-part television series, Bill's Holiday, was released featuring Granger's travels exploring the varying regions and produce of Australia.

-Granger is featured on a fortnightly segment on ABC Radio 702 with Richard Glover.
+Granger was featured on a fortnightly segment on ABC Radio 702 with Richard Glover.
 Each week he discussed a recipe.
-He appeared cooking tasty 'Roast Dinner with Pancetta' on Wednesday, 16 February 2011.

 In 2011, Bill Granger became The Independent on Sunday's weekly food columnist.

 A ten-part television series bringing Granger's food to West London, Bill's Kitchen: Notting Hill, aired from June 2013 on BBC Lifestyle in Poland, South Africa, Asia, the Middle East, and the Nordic Region; on BBC HD in EMEA and LatAm; and on BBC Entertainment in Latin America.

-Personal life
+Personal life and death

-Granger was born to a vegetarian mother and a father who worked as a butcher.
-He and his wife Natalie Elliott have three daughters.
+Granger was born on 29 August 1969 in Mentone, Victoria, to a vegetarian mother and a father who worked as a butcher.
+He was married and had three daughters with his wife Natalie Elliot.

+On 26 December 2023, Granger's family announced that he had died on Christmas Day at a London hospital, at age 54.
+He died from cancer after having been diagnosed many months previously.

+Recognition

+In the 2023 Australia Day Honours, Granger was awarded the Medal of the Order of Australia (OAM) "for service to the tourism and hospitality sector".